marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 * Provision an Oracle Autonomous Database
 * Create an Oracle Machine Learning user
 * Sign into Oracle Machine Learning user interface
-* Create the CUSTOMERS360 table.

-	> **Note:** You will use this table in the _Using Oracle Machine Learning AutoML UI_ lab and _Using Oracle Machine Learning Services_ lab.

 ### Prerequisites

 * Sign up for a Free Tier Oracle Cloud account.

-> **Note:** You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
-This is because the workshop was developed using different accounts over time.
+> **Note:** You may see differences in account details (eg: Database Name is different than yours) as you work through the labs.
+This is because of the flexibility of choice you will have when creating your own.

 ## Task 1: Provision an Oracle Autonomous Database